 Don’t hire the first editor you find.
 Find one who has worked in your genre.
 Make sure to find a few to compare and get a few sample edits to compare as well.
 Also, decide what kind of editing you’re looking for: developmental, copy editing, line editing, etc.

 Don’t be scared to ask for references from the editor & check in with those references.
-If the editor is just starting out – you’ll have to use your judgement w/ this.
-For me since this is my first book I wanted someone who was well established.
+If the editor is just starting out – you’ll have to use your judgment w/ this.
+Since this was my first book I wanted someone who was well-established.